 - at least one A in a domain with an asterisk*

 How long do I have to wait for the Checklist outcome?

 The Checklist will usually be completed within 14 days from the date of request.

-So, if you do not receive any communication from the CCG within 14 days of the assessment, then we recommend you contact them to chase their outcome decision.
+So, if you do not receive any communication from the ICB within 14 days of the assessment, then we recommend you contact them to chase their outcome decision.

 What are the possible outcomes of the Checklist assessment?

 - A negative Checklist; or